calliope-project/calliope/doc/user/running.rst

     logger = logging.getLogger()

-This will include our model processing output, as well as that of the chosen solver.
+This will include model processing output, as well as the output of the chosen solver.

 .. _generating_scripts: